jflorian/doubledog-koji_helpers/README.md

 ##### `notifications_from`
 The email address to be used as the sender when smashd sends notifications.
 Defaults to `repo_owner` @ the (facter) `$domain`.

+##### `packages`
+An array of package names needed for the koji-helpers installation.
+The default should be correct for supported platforms.

 ### Defined types